rara-ch/StarbucksPromotionalOffers_DataAnalysis/README.md

 ![OffersCompletedbyDay](ReportImages/OffersCompletedbyDay.png)

 - **Discount offers were completed more than BOGO (buy one, get one) offers by 2180 throughout the 30 day period**.
 This is likely because although BOGO offers would do better than discount offers in the short term (on release days), the number of BOGO offers completed reduced at a faster rate than discount offers completed in following days.
+However, this trend is due to discount offers having a longer average duration of 8.5 days compared to 6 days.
+When only the offers with the same duration are considered, BOGO and discount offers perform very similarily throughout the 30 days.

 ![OffersCompletedbyOfferType](ReportImages/OffersCompletedbyOfferType.png)

+- On average, customers would spend more when redeeming a BOGO offer compared to a discount offer by $1 after the total price has been reduced.
+However, the company loses an average of $4.38 more when a customer redeems a BOGO offer compared to a discount offer.
+Standardising for differences in the number of times each offer was redeemed, this led to **BOGO offers losing the company a total of $67,916.72 ($61,691 not standardised) more in reduced prices than discount offers and bringing in only $13,162.44 more (-$28,536 not standardised) than discount offers**.

 ### Distribution Effeciency:
 - Offers that were **distributed through social media were viewed at a rate of 94.5%** compared to a **rate of 52.5% when not distributed through social media**.